 by the HTCondor site administrator.
 Thus, user priority and therefore

 resource allocation is not impacted by which machine the user submits

 from or even if the user submits jobs from multiple machines.

-An extra feature is the ability to submit a job as a nice job (see the condor_submit manual page).
+The user priority system can also support backfill or nice jobs (see the condor_submit manual page).
 Nice jobs artificially boost the user priority by ten million just for the nice job.
 This effectively means that nice jobs will only run on machines that no other HTCondor job (that is, non-niced job) wants.
 In a similar fashion, an HTCondor administrator could set the user priority of any specific HTCondor user very high.
 If done, for example, with a guest account, the guest could only use cycles not wanted by other users of the system.